-Herd of elephants attack Nepal village; 1 dead, 2 injured
+Elephant herd attacks Nepal village, killing 1, injuring 2

-KATHMANDU, Nepal (AP) — A herd of elephants has attacked a village in southwest Nepal, killing one person and wounding two others.
+KATHMANDU, Nepal (AP) — A herd of elephants attacked a village in southwest Nepal on Wednesday, killing one person and wounding two others, officials said.

-Government official Dilli Ram Acharya says the elephants attacked Praseni village at dawn Wednesday when there was not much light and poor visibility due to winter fog.
+Government official Dilli Ram Acharya said the elephants attacked Praseni village at dawn, when there was not much light and poor visibility due to winter fog.

+Acharya said the villagers did not see the elephants coming and did not have a chance to run.

 Security forces were sent to the area to chase the elephants back to the forest.
-The injured people have been taken to a nearby town for treatment.
+The injured people were taken to a nearby town for treatment.

 Most Read Stories